HTTPArchive/almanac.httparchive.org/src/content/en/2021/capabilities.md

 )
 }}

-The API has been generally available on Chromium-based browsers since version 61.
+The API has been generally available on Chromium-based browsers since version 61 (<a hreflang="en" href="https://caniuse.com/web-usb">current browser support for the Web USB API</a>).
 182 desktop and 155 mobile sites use this API, for example, the PWA <a hreflang="en" href="https://app.vysor.io/#/">Vysor</a> that allows you to mirror the screen of an Android or iOS device—all without installing any additional software on your computer.

 {{ figure_markup(
 image="web-usb.png",